sepulworld/tfsoa/README.md

 ### Provide an AWS Role for TFSOA to use on each AWS account that you intend to monitor Terraform state files on

+TFSOA will leverage the role arn when inputing a new state into TFSOA

 ```json
 {
     "Version": "2012-10-17",